 What is an attorney?

-“Lawyer” is a general term referring to an individual who is professionally qualified to practice as a lawyer, but, in fact, within the legal profession there are a number of different types of lawyers.
+“Lawyer” is a general term referring to an individual who provides legal advice.
+Within the legal profession there are a number of different types of qualified lawyers.

-Most people are familiar with the terms “solicitor” and “barrister” for lawyers.
+Most people are familiar with the titles “solicitor” and “barrister”.